muratk3n/thirdwave/en/README.md

 ---

-Couldnt they just set up one of those fake flames, a cloth flapping away with red lighting, wind blowing etc..?
+Couldnt they just set up one of those fake flames, a piece of cloth flapping away, with red lighting underneath, wind blowing etc..?
+C'mon man..

 ---